pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I was tired after yesterday's party.
 * I was being interviewed y-day for a new job. (past cont)
 * I was preparing for my speech.(past cont)
----

-Ana: What were you doing yesterday at lunch time?

-Bob: I was being examined by my doctor. (past-continuous)

----

 ## bow bowed  (d) (reg)
 * We bowed deeply before the King of Siam!